 ASU 2014-09 includes comprehensive disclosure requirements to provide more information regarding the nature, amount, timing and uncertainty of revenue and cash flows arising from contracts with customers.
-The disclosures are intended to provide both qualitative and quantitative information about contracts and judgements in accounting for those contracts.
+The disclosures are intended to provide both qualitative and quantitative information about contracts and judgments in accounting for those contracts.

 The topics discussed above are only selected concepts.
 There are several other considerations applicable to the construction industry that are addressed in the new revenue recognition standards, including (but not limited to) set up and mobilization costs, warranties, claims for overruns, contracts that include financing components, unpriced change orders and customer-furnished materials.
 For an overview of the revenue recognition standard, check out this article.
 And if you need help determining how the new standards are applicable to your specific situation, contact Landmark.